About Me

 Marginal Posterior Sampling for Slate Bandits

-Maria Dimakopoulou, Nikos Vlassis, Tony Jebara (IJCAI 2019)
+Dimakopoulou, Vlassis, Jebara (IJCAI 2019)

 We introduce a new Thompson sampling-based algorithm, called marginal posterior sampling, for online slate bandits, that is characterized by three key ideas.
 First, it postulates that the slate-level reward is a monotone function of the marginal unobserved rewards of the actions in the slate's slots, which it does not attempt to estimate.
 Second, it maintains posterior distributions for the marginal reward of each slot's actions rather than a slate-level reward posterior.
 Third, it optimizes at the slot-level rather than the slate-level, which makes it computationally efficient.
 Simulation results show substantial advantages of marginal posterior sampling over state-of-the-art alternatives.